Omarzintan/kokore-app/README.md

 ## Purpose

 This application is designed for language learning, documentation, and preservation purposes, specifically focused on the Dagaare language (spoken in parts of Ghana and Burkina Faso).

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- Share and adapt the material for non-commercial purposes
+- Use the dictionary and language data for educational, research, and personal use

+With the requirement that you:
+- Give appropriate credit to the project
+- Indicate if changes were made
+- Do not use the material for commercial purposes without permission